Cast Iron vs Stainless Steel vs Ceramic Cookware: The Complete 2026 Comparison

 |---|---|---|---|

-| Cast Iron | $15 - $40 (Lodge) | $40 - $80 (Victoria) | $150 - $400 (Smithey, Le Creuset) |
+| Cast Iron | $25 - $40 (Lodge) | $40 - $80 (Victoria) | $150 - $400 (Smithey, Le Creuset).
+Note: Le Creuset is enameled cast iron, not bare cast iron.
+Enameled cast iron has a vitreous enamel coating, so it requires no seasoning and does not leach iron into food. |

 | Stainless Steel | $30 - $80 (Tramontina) | $80 - $160 (Made In) | $160 - $400 (All Clad, Demeyere) |